codesport/arcana-demo-2022/README.md

 ## About This Working Demo: Arcana's Blockchain-based File Storage Demo Application

 This application deploys Arcana's SDK demo app.
 It abtracts away the complexity of wrestling with public-private key pairs by allowing non-technical end-users to authenticate and use the app by means of common OAUTH user profiles.
-OAUTH intergtion includes Google, Discord, Twitch, and others!
+OAUTH integration includes Google, Discord, Twitch, and others!

 Specifically, this app demonstrates the following functionalities and use-cases addresed by Arcana: